 If your child is a mini YouTuber in the making, the VTech Kidizoom action camera is a great way for them to build up their camera skills when out and about.

 The robust snapper records low-resolution video perfectly suitable for little ones, and will also take decent stills that can be edited in-camera using a range of photo effects.
 It even features stop-motion and time-lapse functionality.

 The camera itself comes with a small rear screen, a rotating lens for selfies, a waterproof case for sub-aquatic use, 128MB of internal memory, a microSD slot for extra storage and a range of mounts for various modes of transport.

 Plum Climbing Dome

-If you have a garden big enough, consider installing this sturdy geometric climbing frame from the house of Plum.
-It’s the perfect way for children to develop hand-eye co-ordination and improve strength and general agility.
+If you have a garden big enough, this sturdy geometric climbing frame from the house of Plum is the perfect way to develop hand-eye co-ordination and improve strength and general agility.
 It’ll also provide hours of imaginative fun.